 - 22 Washington Square North: The NYU Institutes on the Park: The building, which houses The Straus Institute for the Advanced Study of Law & Justice, The Tikvah Center for Law & Jewish Civilization, The Jean Monnet Center for International and Regional Ecomonic Law & Justice, and the JSD Program, was built as a Gold LEED Building.

-- Wilf Hall (133-139 MacDougal Street): The building, which houses the Centers and Admissions Offices (JD, LLM, and JSD), was built as a Platinum LEED Building and has a green roof (photo on left).
+- Wilf Hall (133-139 MacDougal Street): The building, which houses the Centers and Admissions Offices (JD, LLM, and JSD), was built as a Platinum LEED Building and has a green roof (photo below).

 - All disposable plates, napkins, coffee stirrers, and silverware are made of compostable materials.